KimGonzales/react-types-of-components-v-000/README.md

 same way each time.
 So, if props and state aren't changing, there is no need to update the component.

-If you don't need to fine tune how a class component updates, considered converting most or all of your regular components into pure components.
+If you don't need to fine tune how a class component updates, consider converting most or all of your regular components into pure components.

 #### Functional Components